etotamiko-lab/ai-research-navigator/README(3).md

 **Interactive regulatory guidance tool for AI human subjects research**

 A comprehensive, user-friendly web application that guides researchers and IRB professionals through the complex regulatory landscape of AI research oversight.
-Built on the Eto 3-Stage Framework, adopted by 23+ institutions.
+Built on the 3-Stage Framework, adopted by 23+ institutions.

 ## Overview